FIWARE/tutorials.NGSI-LD/docs/context-providers.md

 ## Start Up

-All services can be initialised from the command-line by running the [services](https://github.com/FIWARE/tutorials.Context-Providers/blob/NGSI-LD/services) Bash script provided within the repository.
+All services can be initialized from the command-line by running the [services](https://github.com/FIWARE/tutorials.Context-Providers/blob/NGSI-LD/services) Bash script provided within the repository.
 Please clone the repository and create the necessary images by running the commands as shown: